kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 - Core nodes can also be added or removed
     - But removing risks data loss

-> generally speaking if you need a temporary increase in processing capcity adding tasks nodes is a good way to do tha.
+> generally speaking if you need a temporary increase in processing capacity adding tasks nodes is a good way to do that.
-> If you need to add a storage capcity as well on HDFS you can resize a core node.
+> If you need to add a storage capacity as well on HDFS you can resize a core node.
 > You can also add and remove core nodes on the fly just like you can with task nodes.

 Managed Scaling